 For the most part this blouse was a breeze to construct: only two darts, no collar stand, no sleeve vents, no cuffs.
 The only thing that threw me off was the construction of the concealed button closure.
 Burdastyle has you cut a separate placket for the buttonholes, but the instructions on how to attach it were not that clear to me.
 After trying several ways and failing to achieve a neat finish, I just – very gently – ripped it off.
 It was not the main feature that attracted me to the pattern and changing it into an ordinary closure gave me an opportunity to use some pretty buttons.

-This was my first time using spray starch to stabalize fabric.
+This was my first time using spray starch to stabilize fabric.
 I tend to sew with thicker and less shifty fabric and I found that the spray starch made the rayon much easier to handle.
 The fabric frays a lot, so I used French seams wherever i could.
 The inner yoke/facing encloses the back and shoulder seams, which looks very neat.
 Admittedly, some buttonholes turned out less than perfect, because I forgot to use interfacing (I had interfaced the separate button placket and managed to get nice buttonholes on that one, so that was a bit of a bummer).

 Both of Burdastyle’s photographs in the magazine show the blouse from the front and tucked into shorts, which makes it difficult to assess the overall fit.
 As usual, I cut a size 40, which tends to fit me best around the shoulders and sleeves.
 On fitted garments, often have to do a full bust adjustment, but because this blouse seemed so roomy, the only adjustment I made was lowering the bust dart a couple of centimeters.